onflow/cadence/docs/language.md

 The language's goals are, in order of importance:

-- **Safety and security**: Provide a strong static type system, design by contract (preconditions and postconditions), and resources (inspired by linear types).
+- **Safety and security**:
+  Provide a strong static type system, design by contract (preconditions and postconditions), and resources (inspired by linear types).

+- **Auditability**:
-- **Auditability**: Focus on readability: make it easy to verify what the code is doing, and make intentions explicit, at a small cost of verbosity.
+  Focus on readability: Make it easy to verify what the code is doing, and make intentions explicit, at a small cost of verbosity.

-- **Simplicity**: Focus on developer productivity and usability: make it easy to write code, provide good tooling.
+- **Simplicity**: Focus on developer productivity and usability:
+  Make it easy to write code, provide good tooling.

 ## Terminology